 How is the course examined?

 The usual progression route for Art and Design students is to a Foundation course in Art and Design, and from there to a degree course.
-Each year a number of students successfully gain direct entry onto a degree of their choice.
+Each year many students successfully gain direct entry onto Arts degree of their choice.

 What does the course combine well with?

-The course can be taken alongside almost any other A-level subjects, which could include another specialist Art and Design A-levels such as Photography, Graphic Communication or Product Design.
+The course can be taken alongside any A-level subjects, including another specialist Art and Design A-level

 College Entry Requirements